-There are two challengers running against three incumbent judges in Baltimore City: lawyer Nicholas J. Del Pizzo, III and Maryland District Court Judge Emanuel Brown.
-These candidates present a formidable challenge to the sitting judges Gale E. Rasin, John C. Themelis and Barry G. Williams.
+Two challengers are running against three incumbent judges in Baltimore City: lawyer Nicholas J. Del Pizzo, III and Maryland District Court Judge Emanuel Brown.
+These candidates present a formidable challenge to the sitting judges Gale E. Rasin, John C. Themelis, and Barry G. Williams.

 The only issue judges face of any interest to the general electorate is their position on sentencing.
 Anne Arundel County Circuit Court Judge Paul G. Goetzke won an election in Anne Arundel County on this issue.
 But arguably a campaign promise to “be tough on crime” or taking a position on the death penalty is evidence of bias that should disqualify a candidate from sitting in criminal cases.
 Supreme Court Justice John Paul Stevens told the American Bar Association exactly this in 1996.
 In Anne Arundel County, the public defenders’ office, I am told, routinely asks Judge Goetzke to recuse himself for this reason.

 Judge Goetzke denies this motion.
 I agree with him (and disagree with Justice Stevens) that he should not be required to recuse himself in such cases.
-The Supreme Court has said judicial candidates have free-speech rights as does any other candidate.
+The Supreme Court has said judicial candidates have free-speech rights, as does any other candidate.
 Republican Party of Minnesota et al. v.
 White, 536 U.S. 765 (2002).
-But in a concurring opinion in this case, Justice Sandra Day O’Connor said, “If the state has a problem with judicial impartiality, it is largely one the state brought upon itself by continuing the practice of popularly electing judges.”
+But in her concurring opinion, Justice Sandra Day O’Connor said, “If the state has a problem with judicial impartiality, it is one the state brought upon itself by continuing the practice of popularly electing judges.”
 I think she was exactly right.
-I think Maryland is bringing upon themselves this system where the issues are either where one sits alphabetically or issues that judicial candidates should not be debating.
+I think Maryland is bringing upon themselves this system where the issues are where one sits alphabetically or issues that judicial candidates should not be debating.

-For years, the Maryland’s Conference of Circuit Court Judges has lobbied the Maryland legislature to change the way judges are elected.
+For years, Maryland’s Conference of Circuit Court Judges has lobbied the Maryland legislature to change the way they elect judges.
 Specifically, they have asked for a law that would institute “up-or-down” retention votes as opposed to competitive elections.
 I am not a big fan of the up or down vote because I think it is meaningless.
 I also think there should be a way to get off the bench judges who are incompetent or abusive to parties and/or attorneys and I think an “up-or-down” vote is tantamount to a lifetime appointment (which I also oppose).

-Here is what I would propose: a commission of lawyers and judges appointed by the governor who get together biannually (or maybe every five years) and vote not to retain the bottom 5% of judges.
-Jack Welch popularized this type of plan at General Electric.
+Here is what I would propose: a governor-appointed commission of lawyers and judges who get together biannually (or maybe every five years) and vote not to keep the bottom 5% of judges.
+Jack Welch popularized this plan at General Electric.
 Each year, Welch would fire the bottom 10% of his managers.
-The Maryland Judiciary is certainly not General Electric.
+The Maryland Judiciary is not General Electric.
 But I think the same principle would hold true and would serve the purpose of not requiring judges to campaign but also make them at least somewhat accountable.
 Do I think my plan will come to fruition?
 No. I think we will continue to elect judges in Maryland for the next 100 years.